 About me

 Tong Huang is an Assistant Professor in the Department of ECE at San Diego State University.
 Before joining SDSU, he was a postdoctoral associate in the Laboratory for Information and Decision Systems (LIDS) at the Massachusetts Institute of Technology (MIT).
-He received his Ph.D. degree from Texas A&M University in 2021.
-His industry experience includes an internship with ISO-New England in 2018 and an internship with Mitsubishi Electric Research Laboratories in 2019.
+He received his Ph.D. degree from Texas A&M University.
+His industry experience includes R&D roles with ISO-New England and Mitsubishi Electric Research Laboratories.
 As the first author, he received two Best Paper Awards at the 2020 IEEE PES General Meeting and the 54-th Hawaii International Conference on System Sciences.
 His research focuses on cyber-physical resilience enhancement of power electronics-dominated electricity infrastructure via both data-driven and model-based approaches.
 His CV can be found here.

 Announcements